tektoncd/community/teps/0004-tekton-integrations-annotations-statuses.md

 ### Goals

-- Define a mechanism for Tekton and other providers to hook in external integrations for pipeline and task runs.
-- Allow integrations to report integration status for a pipeline for ease of debugging.
+- Allow integrations to report per-integration status for a pipeline for ease of debugging.
 - Minimize impact on pipeline/task execution spec.